 MHOGA has exclusive features which are not in iHOGA:

 - You can define wind turbines or a wind farm with 16 power vs wind speed curves, one for each wind direction sector (from 0º to 337.5º in steps of 22.5º).
 This way the wind generation will depend not only on the wind speed but also on the wind direction (interpolating in the curves for both inputs).

 - You can import wind generation from a real wind turbine or farm in hourly or minutes steps and use it as input for the wind turbines generation.

 - You can import PV generation from a real PV generator in hourly or minutes steps and use it as input for the PV generation.

 - In maximization of NPV or minimization of LCOE projects (grid-connected generating systems), two possible constratints are only availabel in MHOGA: minimum renewable capacity factor and maximum land use.

 More info in the user manuals (download area).

-iHOGA software uses advanced models for the components and also for the control strategies, being able to realize simulations of the behavior of each system much more precise than other softwares.
+iHOGA software uses advanced models for the components (including variable efficiencies and advanced battery ageing models) and also for the control strategies, being able to realize simulations of the behavior of each system much more precise than other softwares.